tlarok/blender-fbximporter/README.md

 ### Thick Simple Clothing Simulation (Two Mesh)

-This clothing type uses a set of 2 meshes for simulation, where one is used for simulation and the second is used for deforming by the first.
+This clothing type uses a set of 2 meshes for simulation, where one is used for simulation and the another is used for deforming by the first.
 A window will appear with the following options:

 * **Display Mesh**: The mesh you want to deform.
 * **Deform Verts**: Select the vertices to deform.